-So Morgan and I just got back from our girls trip to Mystic, Ct.
+So Morgan and I just got back from our girl’s trip to Mystic, Ct.
 For those of you who don’t know, Morgan is one of my best friends.
 We had a blast!
 Recently we were scrolling through Google and Pinterest looking for random places within driving distance to explore.
 I’m not really sure how we found Mystic, but I’m so glad we did.
-Heres how we spent 48-hours in Mystic, Ct.
+Here are all the things we did in Mystic, Ct in 48-hours.

 We left on Sunday morning around 10 am.
 Going from Virginia Beach to Connecticut there are a lot of tolls to go through.
 Something that slipped our minds, so be sure to have some cash if you end up driving.
 Another reason we decided to drive was that the nearest airport to Mystic was about an hour away.
 We arrived at the Howard Johnson Inn by Wyndham Mystic at about 7:30 pm.
 This hotel is right off of I-95 and within walking distance of the Aquarium and Old Mystic Village.
 The staff was super friendly and the room was very nice for the price (about $50/night).

 We were starving after driving for 8 hours, the animal crackers and tropical gummy road trip snacks didn’t cut it, so we decided to go to the famous Mystic Pizza for dinner.
 Mystic Pizza is an old 80’s movie that was filmed in the towns neighboring Mystic and the original Mystic Pizza building was renovated to resemble the film.
 I had a feeling it wasn’t going to be as good that it was just all the hype around the movie but nope, it was delicious!
 We ordered a small famous pepperoni pizza and shared it.
 It was really filling and only $9.00!

 After all the driving we were exhausted so we headed back to the hotel to get some rest before exploring the next 2 days.